-Donald Trump Banned From U.K. City By Its Lord Mayor Ahead Of Official State Visit
+Donald Trump Banned From U.K City By Its Lord Mayor Ahead Of Official State Visit

 — ????MΛG!D (@MagicMagid) July 4, 2018

 Donald Trump is scheduled to make his first state visit to the United Kingdom later this month.
 While there, he will meet Prime Minister Theresa May and Queen Elizabeth II.
-The Mirror reports that there are massive protests planned to “welcome” him to the U.K., so most of his appearances and meetings will be held outside of the capital city.
-He will meet the queen at Windsor Castle, the same place where the Duke and Duchess of Sussex were married in May.
-His sit-down with the prime minister will happen at her country retreat in Chequers.
+The Mirror reports that there are massive protests planned to “welcome” him to the U.K..
+So most of his appearances and meetings will be held outside of the capital city.
+He will meet the Queen at Windsor Castle, the same place where the Duke and Duchess of Sussex were married in May.
+His sit-down with the Prime Minister will happen at her country retreat in Chequers.